notificationapi-com/docs/docs/guides/web-push.md

 };
 ```

-In the screenshot below, the user has placed the above code inside a react component and called the askForWebPushPermission when the user has pressed the button.
+In the screenshot below, the user has placed the above code inside a react component and called the `askForWebPushPermission` function when the user has pressed the button.
 This would prompt the browser to request permission to show notifications.
 The component has been placed inside the `NotificationAPIProvider` provided by the React SDK.

 <img src={optInWebPush} tyle={{borderRadius: 8, width: "100%", maxWidth: 600}}/>